skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 For interactive rendering of the APR, we have integrated the Java wrapper with _scenery_[^demonote].
 In scenery, we render the APR as point-based graphics, and subject it to the same postprocessing steps as all other renderings (such as screen-space ambient occlusion, and HDR exposure correction).

-For point-based rendering, positions and intensities of particles on all levels of the APR are reconstructed according to Eq. \ref{eq:ParticlePosition}, and stored in a `Mesh`, with the following mapping:
+For point-based rendering, positions and intensities of particles on all levels of the APR are reconstructed according to Eq. \ref{eq:ParticlePosition}, and stored in a `Mesh`, with the mapping shown in \cref{tbl:APRtoScenery}.

+Particle normals can be stored with the regular APR data as additional property, but they might also be computed on-the-fly.
+The vertex data is then rendered with a custom shader that provides multiple options for colouring the particles, such as colouring by level, by distance to observer, or intensity.
+The shader also enables thresholding of the particles, resulting in a very simple way to render visualisations of an APR similar to isosurfaces and segmentations by just selecting particles with a given intensity.
+An example segmentation of _D. rerio_ head vasculature using graph cuts is shown in Figure \ref{fig:APRvasculature}, and an example direct particle rendering of a _Drosophila melanogaster_ embryo is shown in Figure \ref{fig:APRdrosophila}.

 | scenery Node property | APR contents |
 |:--|:--|